ruohoruotsi/awesome-music-production/readme.md

 ### Synthesizers

+- [Amsynth] - Synthesizer with a classic subtractive synthesizer topology.
 - [dadamachines] - Toolkit to create automated analog sounds.
 - [Organelle] - Intuitive controls with a powerful and flexible sound engine.
 - [OP-1] - A powerful portable music workstation.